rsnodgrass/hassio-addons/virtual-ip2sl/README.md

 I decided to build this after having physical USB to serial adapters hooked up to a Raspberry Pi (such as the
-[StarTech ICUSB232I 8-port USB serial adapter](https://amazon.com/StarTech-com-USB-Serial-Adapter-Hub/dp/B009AT5TB2?tag=carreramfi-20) and native Raspberry Pi GPIO pin outs), but had several iOS and other client applications which supported RS232 over IP using the published iTach TCP protocol.
+[StarTech ICUSB232I 8-port USB serial adapter](https://amazon.com/StarTech-com-USB-Serial-Adapter-Hub/dp/B009AT5TB2?tag=carreramfi-20) and native Raspberry Pi GPIO pin outs), but had several iOS and other client applications which supported RS232 over IP by implementing a subset of the published iTach TCP protocol.
 While Open Source projects existed to emulate iTach IR devices, none implemented raw access to serial ports via TCP.
-Since some of my RS232/RS485 devices aren't colocated with my Raspberry Pi, I will also purchase several Global Caché [iTach WF2IP](/amazon.com/Global-Cache-iTach-Wi-Fi-Serial/dp/B0051BU42W?tag=carreramfi-20) and [Flex IP](https://amazon.com/Global-Cache-iTach-Flex-IP/dp/B00C6FRPIC/?tag=carreramfi-20)) hardware devices to communicate with everything.
+Since several of my RS232/RS485 devices aren't colocated with my Raspberry Pi, I will also purchase Global Caché [iTach WF2IP](/amazon.com/Global-Cache-iTach-Wi-Fi-Serial/dp/B0051BU42W?tag=carreramfi-20) and [Flex IP](https://amazon.com/Global-Cache-iTach-Flex-IP/dp/B00C6FRPIC/?tag=carreramfi-20)) hardware devices to communicate with everything.

 Built as a Docker container (with additional support for making it a plug-and-play [HASS.IO](https://www.home-assistant.io/hassio/) add-on